Rick Reynolds, LCSW

 A Love That Has Boundaries

-If the one committing the offense is hardhearted, unwilling to accept responsibility, and chooses not to commit and honor the relationship, then it wouldn't be in the betrayed spouse’s best interest to reconcile and allow the destruction to continue.
-It's tragic when, after injuring others, we fail to comprehend the impact of our actions on them and countless others.
+It's tragic when we fail to comprehend the impact of our actions on others.
 Unless we understand and care about the costs our actions inflict on others, we'll never perceive the gift we receive from those who choose to love us rather than leave us.

 There is no greater example of this truth than in couples where there is reconciliation following a betrayal.
 No one will ever convince me that there are no modern-day miracles.
+I've seen too many marriages saved!

-Every time I see a couple come back together, I witness a shadow of God's greatest miracle: the miracle of reconciliation.
+Every time I see a couple come back together, I witness a shadow of God's greatest miracle–the miracle of reconciliation.

 Not all marriages survive infidelity.
 That's just a fact.

 Today, I'd like to offer you a chance to heal and move forward from the devastation of infidelity.
-Our EMS Online course is a safe place for those walking their own road to recovery despite unthinkable pain, hurt, and betrayal.
-I hope you'll give the course and its expert-driven curriculum, a chance to provide you with new hope, new life, and new courage.
+Our EMS Online course is a safe place for those walking their own road to recovery, despite unthinkable pain, hurt, and betrayal.
+I hope you'll give the course and its expert-driven curriculum a chance to provide you with new hope, new life, and new courage.

 Sections: